Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Tethering to the laptop lets me see things in larger display, so I can spot if something goes wrong.
 Like yesterday when I missed focus.
-I didn’t setup the tether, which means I didn’t catch the error.
+I didn’t setup the tether, so I didn’t catch the error.
 Something went wrong and could’ve been corrected on the spot.

 So beware of distractions and changes.

 7: Bad Posing

 When I started portrait photography, I thought it was the model or subject’s job to pose.
 Boy, that was a dumb portrait photography mistake.

-Many of the people you may photography locally have as little experience modeling as a new photographer has at capturing portraits.
+Many of the people you may photograph locally have as little experience modeling as a new photographer has at capturing portraits.
 They haven’t yet learned what angles work for them.

 Even if they have, it’s up to the photographer to also understand how posing and perspective can flatter or ruin your portraits.
-If you shoot from the wrong perspective, even if the subject has a great pose, you get a bad result.
+You get a bad result if you shoot from the wrong perspective, even if the subject has a great pose.

-The reason I learned this lesson was from sitting as a subject for another photographer.
+I learned this lesson from sitting as a subject for another photographer.
 He’s a very good photographer, so I trusted him.
 Unfortunately for me, he wasn’t a good portrait photographer.